* Meir Dagan to step down as head of the Mossad on December 31, after one of the longest and most successful terms as director.

 * Among his successes: Discovering and destroying Syria’s nuclear weapons program, and slowing down Iran’s.

-* The new Mossad head from 1.1.11, is Tamir Pardo, a 25-year veteran of the agency’s operations and other divisions.
+* The new Mossad head from Jan.
+1, 2011, will be Tamir Pardo, a 25-year veteran of the agency’s operations and other divisions.

 * The Mossad’s website aims to present a more human face in future.